ssh-broker-config — SSH Connection Broker configuration file format

 normally return a "host not reachable" error.
 However, if the

-attribute is set to yes
+fallback-to-plain attribute is set to yes,

 a direct (unsecured) connection is used instead.